 Now that the souffle is ready to go, it's time to make my favorite part of this recipe, the topping.

-So, to do that, take out a medium mixing bowl and add the light brown sugar, flour, butter, and cinnamon to it.
+So, to make the topping you'll want to take out a medium-sized mixing bowl and add the light brown sugar, flour, butter, and cinnamon to it.
 Then, stir these ingredients together until they form a coarse crumbly texture.

-Finally, add the hazelnuts - or pecans - and mix them into the topping.
+Finally, you can add the hazelnuts - or pecans - and mix them into the topping.

 Step 3: Bake The Souffle

-Now, once your sweet potato souffle is baked, let it cool for a few minutes in the baking dish before serving, then enjoy!
+Once your sweet potato souffle is baked you'll want to let it cool for a few minutes before serving it.

-This recipe for sweet potato souffle is as good right after you make it as it is leftover.
+This sweet potato souffle is as good right after you make it as it is leftover.
 So don't be afraid to double or triple the recipe!

-With that said, if you do end up with some leftovers you can wrap each souffle tightly with plastic wrap or transfer them into an airtight container.
-Stored this way, the souffle will last in the fridge for about 3-5 days.
+With that said, if you do end up with some leftovers you can wrap each souffle tightly with plastic wrap or transfer it into an airtight container and it will last in the fridge for about 3-5 days.

-By the way, if you want to keep it for longer, you can store it in an airtight container in the freezer for up to 6 months!
+By the way, if you want to keep it for even longer, you can store it in an airtight container in the freezer and it will stay good for up to 6 months!

-Now, if you want to reheat your sweet potato casserole souffle, it's super easy to do that.
+If you want to reheat the sweet potato souffle, it's super easy to do that.
 All you have to do is place it in the oven for about 10 minutes at 350°F.

-Alternatively, you can reheat your sweet potato souffle in the microwave.
-Just cook it in 20-second increments - mixing between each - until warmed.
+Alternatively, you can reheat the souffle in the microwave.
+Just cook it in 20-second increments - mixing between each - until warmed through.

 FAQs About This Sweet Potato Souffle Recipe

-The major key - shoutout to DJ Khaled - to thickening souffle is using the right amount of ingredients.
-Too much cream will throw off the ratio, so you'll want to follow a properly measured ingredient list like the one in this recipe.
-If you want to thicken it up a little more, you can add in more sweet potatoes.
+The major key to thickening a souffle is using the right amount of liquid and dry ingredients.
+Too much cream will throw off the ratio, so you'll want to follow a properly measured ingredient list to achieve just the right texture.
+With that said, if you want to thicken it up a little more, you can add in more sweet potatoes.

 Why is my sweet potato souffle runny?

 One reason that your sweet potato souffle may be runny is the sweet potatoes are overcooked.
 The longer they cook, the more water they will absorb.
-That being said, a souffle is supposed to be a tiny bit runny in the center after being baked, that's ok if it's a bit in the runner side.
+That being said, a souffle is supposed to be a tiny bit runny in the center after being baked - so don't worry if it's a bit on the runner side right when it comes out of the oven.

 Well, that's how to make sweet potato souffle!